aerisweather/aerisjs/docs/usage.md

 The examples in this document reference components within the global `aeris` namespace.
 This is appropriate when loading the library from a CDN.
 If you are loading components as RequireJS/AMD modules, you can find find modules by matching namespace paths to the aeris library file structure.

 For example, [`aeris.maps.layers.Radar`](http://docs.aerisjs.com#aeris.maps.layers.Radar) can be found at [`aeris/maps/layers/radar`](https://github.com/hamweather/aerisjs/blob/master/src/maps/layers/aerisradar.js).

+## Demos

+In the interest of providing clear and concise demonstration code, not all of the examples in this document can run as-is.
+If you would like to see full working examples of Aeris.js code, visit our [Demos](demo.md) page.

 ## Data and Weather API